 We have a science-based greenhouse gas emissions reduction target that has been approved by the Science Based Targets initiative at the most ambitious level, in alignment with the Paris Agreement goal of limiting global warming to 1.5 degree Celsius.
 Our target includes a commitment to reduce our scope 1 and 2 emissions by 42 percent overall, and our scope 3 emissions by 25 percent per ton of production, both by 2030, measured against a 2020 baseline.
-In 2022, we also joined The Climate Pledge, committing to achieve net-zero carbon emissions across our value chain by 2040.
+We are also members of The Climate Pledge, a commitment to achieve net-zero carbon emissions across our value chain by 2040.
 We expect to achieve these targets primarily through energy efficiency projects, increased renewable energy usage and supplier engagement.
-As companies across our value chain work to reduce their emissions, which many of them are already doing or have committed to do, we expect our scope 3 emissions to decrease over time.
+As companies across our value chain actively work to reduce their emissions, with many already taking action or making commitments, we expect our scope 3 emissions to decrease over time.